JavierEduardoRomeroTellez/FlaskSockets/README.md

 # FlaskSockets

-Working with Flask socketio on a raspberry pi 4
+In this project i worked with an Flask application that connect a client to a server, to control a raspberry pi through the GPIO pins